Fine Wine

 By Gene Aronowitz

-We settled for whatever inexpensive table wine the servers thought was decent but discussed buying some spectacular French wines for special occasions when we got home.
+We settled for whatever inexpensive table wine the servers thought was decent, but discussed buying some spectacular French wines for special occasions when we got home.
 Hoping to start a family, we imagined opening a bottle of superb wine to celebrate the birth of each of our children, after college graduations, and at or after weddings.
-We thought a case of special wine would satisfy our celebratory desires, so when we returned to Chicago, we bought four bottles each of Chateau Mouton-Rothschild, Chateau Lafite-Rothschild, Chateau Margeaux, and Chateau Hout Brion.
+We thought a case of special wine would satisfy our celebratory desires, so when we returned to Chicago, we bought four bottles each of Chateau Mouton-Rothschild, Chateau Lafite-Rothschild, Chateau Margeaux, and Chateau Haut-Brion.

 In 1981, Judi and I separated, and I moved out.
-Lisa was 15, Scott 14, Cami almost 12, and Jeffrey a little over 10.
+Lisa was 15, Scott was 14, Cami was almost 12, and Jeffrey was a little over 10.
 In time, I forgot all about the wine, but one day, probably when we were selling the Katonah house in 1996, I went down to the cellar, opened the door to the small dark room, and looked at the wine rack.
 It was empty.

 Since then, I have often wondered what happened to the wine, but it was not until I began to write this memoir that I asked my progeny if they knew anything about it.
 Lisa admitted that the guy she was living with in 1993 said he wanted to take a few of the dusty bottles, and not knowing that the wine was supposed to be for special occasions, she didn’t object.
 Lisa was remorseful, but the details of her “confession” didn't account for all seven bottles.
 I interrogated the others, but no one admitted to anything.